tarantool/doc/doc/book/replication/repl_add_instances.rst

     2. Connect to at least :ref:`replication_connect_quorum <cfg_replication-replication_connect_quorum>`
        nodes.
+If failed - set status to 'orphan'.
+       (Attempts to sync will continue in the background and when/if they succeed then 'orphan' will be changed to 'connected'.)

-    3. Sync with all connected nodes, until the difference is not more than :ref:`replication_sync_lag <cfg_replication-replication_sync_lag>` seconds.
+    3. If connected - sync with all connected nodes, until the difference is not more than :ref:`replication_sync_lag <cfg_replication-replication_sync_lag>` seconds.

 .. _replication-configuration_update: